Toughest weeks ahead in coronavirus fight, warns French PM

 PARIS (Reuters) - The next two weeks will be the toughest yet in the fight against coronavirus in France, Prime Minister Edouard Philippe warned on Saturday as his government raced to add intensive care beds and source protective gear.

 The outbreak initially took hold in eastern France, where hospitals have become overwhelmed, and has been spreading west.
-Doctors in the greater Paris region have warned their intensive care units will be full by the end of the weekend.
+Doctors in the greater Paris region have said their intensive care units will be full by the end of the weekend.

-“We are fighting a battle that will take time,” Philippe said in a televised address.
+“We are fighting a battle that will take time,” Philippe said at a news conference.
 “The first two weeks of April will be harder than the two we have just lived through.”

-To free up intensive care beds in worst-hit areas, the army and emergency workers were this weekend stepping up the transfer of patients to less-affected regions, using a military helicopter and a specially-adapted TGV train.
+To free up intensive care beds in worst-hit areas, the army and emergency workers were this weekend stepping up the transfer of patients to less-affected regions, using a military helicopter and a specially adapted train.

 By Saturday, the coronavirus had claimed 2,314 lives in France, with more than 37,575 confirmed cases, according to official figures.